postboy/cpwd/README.md

 # cpwd 1.2
-## Command-line password manager for your various accounts, written in C.
+## Command-line password manager for your various accounts.

-cpwd is a C port of [npwd] (https://github.com/kaepora/npwd) by [Nadim Kobeissi] (https://nadim.computer) — simple, stateless password manager.
+cpwd is simple, stateless password manager.
 You enter a master key and the name of an account (ex.
 "Twitter"), wait a few seconds, and cpwd generates a password for that account ready in your clipboard.
 You can reuse the same master key for all your accounts, and cpwd will generate a different password for every account.
 Every time you want to log in, just launch cpwd and enter the same master key and account name.
 Simple!
 Useful!

+cpwd is a C port of [npwd] (https://github.com/kaepora/npwd) by [Nadim Kobeissi] (https://nadim.computer).

 ### Benefits
 1. Memorize a single master key, but still get a different password for every account.